queryluke/masseffect-5e/static/data/class_features/heavy_barrier.md

 id: heavy_barrier
 name: Heavy Barrier
 ---
-Whenever you take damage while barrier is active, remove 1 barrier tick and reduce the damage by 3d8.
+When you expend a barrier tick to reduce damage take, each barrier tick reduces the damage by 3d8.